 May the Creator of all things embrace us as we move ahead.

 The Rising Nation River Journey is all about collaborating with conscientious community organizations and individuals to work toward common goals.
-This year's Journey is funded solely by the kindness and compassion of those who donate.
-We extend our most humble appreciation to all the organizations and individuals who offered support--monetary or otherwise--to the 2018 Rising Nation River Journey!
+The Journey is funded largely by the kindness and support of those who donate.

 -See our GoFundMe page for a list of individuals who have offered donations.
 Wanishi!

 The Lower Delaware Wild & Scenic Management Council (www.lowerdelawarewildandscenic.org) for supporting the 2022 Rising Nation River Journey with funding from the National Park Service (CFDA: 15.962 - National Wild and Scenic River System).